colbywemer/File-Organizer/README.md

 4. The script will move all files with the corresponding extensions to their designated directories.
 ## Supported File Extensions

-## Requirements
-File Organizer requires Python 3.10 or later and the following Python libraries:
-'os'
-'shutil'
-You can install these libraries by running the command pip install -r requirements.txt.
 ## Requesting Additional File Extensions
 If you would like to see support for a file extension that is not currently included in File Organizer, please submit a request by opening an issue in the project's GitHub repository.
 We will review all requests and consider adding support for the requested file extensions in future updates.